 While I was on holiday a few weeks ago I read the book “Indistractable” by Nir Eyal.
 I find that I can get distracted very easily and this is mostly down to technology.
 The endless notifications, the emails, the attraction of a “quick” scroll on social media and I’m sure I’m not alone in this.
-The problems is that these constant distractions can leave us feeling overwhelmed and struggling to stay connected and focussed.
+The problem is that these constant distractions can leave us feeling overwhelmed and struggling to stay connected and focussed.

 Nir Eyal’s book looks at how we can reclaim control over our time and attention.
 The book dives deep into the psychology of distraction, explaining why we lose focus and, more importantly, how we can overcome it to become more productive and effective.
 As business owners, the lessons in this book are particularly relevant and in this blog I am going to explore some the takeaways from the book and how they can help you to regain control of your time and focus.